image of boundary wall surveyor

 Please select

-party wall graphic
+party fence wall graphic

 Once you’ve given notice, your neighbours have 14 days to do the following three options: